-If I’m rating reasons to go Live, hosting an exclusive one-on-one interview with a speaker, influencer or celebrity would have to be the best one.
+When it comes to finding a purpose to go live on Facebook, hosting an exclusive one-on-one interview with a speaker, influencer or celebrity would have to be one of the top reasons.

-If you are running events, I highly recommend having someone do some Live interviews alongside your event.
+If you are running an event, for example, it’s a great idea to have someone running interviews via Facebook Live alongside your event.
 It will strengthen awareness for your event, without giving away the premium content for free, and it really lifts the whole event to a new level.

-Answer customer questions, tell a great story, or engage around a topic in your industry.
+Answer customer questions, tell an immersive story or engage around a topic in your industry.
 If you have something to say (pertaining to your business), say it.

-But don’t just talk about your day or fill your Live with fluff.
+But don’t just talk about your day or fill your live stream with fluff.
 This might work for major celebrities, but probably not for your business.